-An estimated 174,999 older adults aged 65 years and over resided in the region in 2014.
-This number is predicted to increase to 324,373 by 2031; the proportion of older adults in the region will also increase over this time to 14.0 per cent.
+An estimated 174,999 adults aged 65 years and over resided in the region in 2014.
+This number is predicted to increase to 324,373 by 2031; the proportion of older adults in the region will also rise over this time to 14.0 per cent.

 Approximately half this growth will occur in Hume, Melton and Wyndham, with Brimbank and Melbourne also expected to experience high growth.